Yuzhen11/More_Effective_Cpp/ch3_exceptions.md

 1. Exception objects are always copied; when caught by value, they are copied twice.

     Need to copy even if we catch by reference.

+    So it's fine to throw a local variable and catch by reference (a copy will be made).

 2. Objects thrown as exceptions are subject to fewer form of type conversion than are objects passed to functions.